aindilis/free-life-planner/README.md

 A.I. software to problem-solve it must grow larger in proportion to problems and their complexity.
-The FRDCSA has taken all these codebases and "glued" everything together and made it available from Emacs, Perl and Prolog (with APIs to other systems).
+The FRDCSA has taken all these codebases and "glued" everything together and made it available from a WebUI frontend, and Emacs, Perl and Prolog backends (with APIs to other systems).
 FLP applies this directly towards helping users in their day-to-day lives.
 It contains a large collection of things like planners and game-playing programs (similar to AlphaZero), and applies them to common problems such as finances, meal-planning, transportation, health care, etc.

 FLP is similar to a personal planner, a personal information manager, a home automation system, etc. It is designed with the disadvantaged